cal-cs184-student/sp22-project-webpages-sagnibak/_posts/task1.md

-## Part 1: Rasterizing single-color triangles
+## Task 1: Rasterizing single-color triangles

 We first finding a bounding box by calculating the minimum and maximum x and y coordinates.
 For each point, we determine whether it's inside